Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is a Living Trust?

-A "Living Trust", or "Revocable Trust" is a trust which you establish during your lifetime (unlike a Testamentary Trust, which is provided for in your Will).
-Unlike an Irrevocable Trust, however, you retain complete control over a Living Trust during your lifetime, with the power to utilize assets or change the document however you wish.
+A "Living Trust" or "Revocable Trust" is a trust which you establish during your lifetime (unlike a Testamentary Trust, which is established through your Will).
+You retain complete control over a Living Trust during your lifetime, with the power to utilize assets or change the document however you wish.
+A Living Trust may be the primary estate planning document.
+A Living Trust is signed to create this arrangement, which can be used to manage your assets, then manage your assets for the benefit of your spouse, children or other beneficiaries.

 What are the Advantages of a Living Trust?

-A Living Trust offers two primary advantages from a Will, because either method can be used to create Credit Shelter, Marital, and Generation Skipping Trusts.
-The first advantage is that since the Living Trust is established during your lifetime, it allows for management of your assets in the event of incapacity.
-Most individuals name themselves as the initial Trustees of their own trusts, but also name in the Trust Agreement who they wish to act as Trustee when they cannot act.
-In the event of incapacity, this successor Trustee would manage the assets in the trust as provided in the document, typically making payments and managing assets for your benefit and maintenance.
-This can avoid the need for a court proceeding to appoint a Conservator to fill this same role.
+A Living Trust offers two primary advantages from a Will because either method can be used to create Credit Shelter, Marital and Generation Skipping Trusts.
+The first advantage is that a Living Trust is established during your lifetime, and as such, it allows for management of your assets in the event of incapacity.
+Most individuals name themselves as the initial Trustees of their own trust, and nominate successor Trustees to serve when they cannot act.
+In the event of incapacity, this successor Trustee would manage the assets in the trust as provided in the trust, typically making payments and managing assets for your benefit and maintenance.

-The other advantage of a Living Trust is that, assuming enough of your assets are transferred into the Trust prior to death, it avoids probate.
+The other advantage of a Living Trust is that, assuming your assets are transferred into the trust prior to death, your estate will avoid being subject to a probate administration.
 Probate is the court proceeding to file a Will and appoint a Personal Representative.
-The Probate procedure has certain deadlines and time periods to wait before completing an estate, and incurs additional legal costs.
-Additionally, any Will filed in probate becomes a matter of public, record, while a Living Trust does not.
+The probate procedure has certain deadlines and time periods that must be complied with before completing an estate, and may incur additional legal costs.
+Also, any Will filed in probate becomes a matter of public record, while a Living Trust does not become public record.

 What is a Testamentary Trust?